bohanwu424/BLFRM/README.md

 # BLFRM
 R code for implementing Bayesian Linear Factor Regression Model (BLFRM).

-The model is inspired by "Bayesian Latent Factor Regression for Functional and Longitudinal Data" by Silvia Montagna, Surya T. Tokdar, Brian Neelon, and David B. Dunson.
+One can find the formulation of BLFRM in "Bayesian Latent Factor Regression for Functional and Longitudinal Data" by Silvia Montagna, Surya T. Tokdar, Brian Neelon, and David B. Dunson.

 ## Data